osrf/gazebo_tutorials/ftu4/tutorial4.md

     [[file:files/ftu4-insert_tab.png|300px]]

 1. The models in the lists are organized by the path that they are located in.
-As you can see, the first two lists contain models available on your local machine as indicated by the path in the title.
+As you can see, the first lists contains models available on your local machine as indicated by the path in the title.
 If you are a first time user, you may not see many models in the lists.
-More will appear as you download them from the online model database yet.
-Find the list with the path `http://gazebosim.org/models/` and expand it to see models available on the online model database.
+More will appear as you download them from the online model database.
+Find the list with the path `http://gazebosim.org/models/` and expand it to see models available from the online model database.

     [[file:files/ftu4-model_database.png|300px]]